bwplotka/bingo/README.md

 bingo get [<package or binary>[@version1 or none,version2,version3...]]
 ```

-Once pinned, anyone can reliably install correct version of the tool either doing:
+Once pinned, anyone can reliably install correct version of the tool by either doing:

 ```bash
 go build -modfile .bingo/<tool>.mod -o=<where you want to build> <tool package>